mebeim/aoc/2022/README.md

             # time, it's pointless to do it now that we are late, the result is inevitably
             # going to be worse.
             if GEO not in did_not_build:
+                # Remember that we could have built a geode robot.
                 can_build.append(GEO)
                 # Pass along an empyy list, we built a robot so we don't have a list
                 # of robots that we "could have built" but didn't.